Q: Why does matching invoices, work orders, and contracts matter?

 We power the liquid workforce.

 Invoices should always be connected to work orders (WOs) or purchase orders (POs).
-Linking invoices and WOs helps to verify the accuracy of invoices and enable timely payment.
+Linking invoices and WOs helps to verify the accuracy of invoices and enables timely payment.
 For example, the hours billed on an invoice by a freelancer may exceed the maximum amount specified in the WO.
 With Liquid’s automatic verification, this discrepancy between invoice and WO would be automatically reviewed and flagged.

 Connecting invoices and WOs / POs also provides an audit trail for your company and can be used by the accounts payable team to prevent fraudulent invoices and duplicate payments.